Tax Credits: Income from self-employment (or trading income)

 However, the income tax rules on the averaging of trading profits which apply to farmers and creative artists do not apply to tax credits.

 HMRC are introducing some changes to accounting rules for basis periods.
-From the 2024/25 tax year, taxable business profits will be assessed on the profits that arise in the tax year rather than on the profits that end in the tax year.
-To introduce the change, 2023/24 will be a transitional year moving from the old to the new basis.
+From the 2024/25 tax year, taxable business profits will be assessed on the profits that arise in the tax year rather than on the profits in an accounting period ending in a tax year.
+To introduce the change, 2023/24 was a transitional year moving from the old to the new basis.
 For tax credit purposes, any amounts of transition profits for the tax year 2023/24 that are calculated as ‘transition profits’ under the abolition of basis period rules (ie under step 5 of paragraph 70(2) and paragraph 72 and 73 of Schedule 1 to the Finance Act 2022) are disregarded.

 Note also that relief for trading losses is computed differently from tax - see below.